chrisrossi/churro/docs/index.rst

 =========================

-In order for an object to be saved in a `Churro` repository, it must inherit from :class:`Persistent <churro.Persistent>` or :class:`PersistentFolder <churro.PersistentFolder>`.
-Attributes of your persistent objects that you want to be persisted must be derived from :class:`PersistentProperty`.
+In order for an object to be saved in a `Churro` repository, it must inherit from :class:`~churro.Persistent` or :class:`~churro.PersistentFolder`.
+Attributes of your persistent objects that you want to be persisted must be derived from :class:`~churro.PersistentProperty`.
 Probably the best way to illustrate is by example, so let's say you're writing an application that saves contacts in an address book.
 We might write some code that looks like this::